toto-thi/data_preparation/README.md

 This repository contains scripts for parsing and loading animal conservation and biodiversity data into a DuckDB database for analytical processing.

 ## Project Structure
-- `data/`: Directory for raw and processed data files (not tracked in git)
+- `data/`: Directory for raw and processed data files

     - Source XML files from GBIF, IUCN JSON data and CITES (csv format)